This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - test weight

-Test weight is the weight of a measured volume of grain expressed in kilograms per hectolitre.
+Test weight is the weight of a known volume of grain expressed in kilograms per hectolitre.

-For procedures, see Chapter 1 of this guide, Determining test weight.
+For procedures, see Chapter 1 of this guide, Test weight.

 - tombstone kernels